appgate/sdp-k8s-injector/README.md

 Note that this will consume 1 Service User license.

-We'll assume there is an icmp entitlement for a test server: `192.168.111.5`
+We'll assume there is an ICMP Entitlement for a test server: `192.168.111.5`

 1. Create an Access Policy named "PingTest K8s Workload".
-    - Use following criteria for assigment:
+    - Use following criteria for assignment:
       - **Identity Provider** is `service`
       - **labels** expression `namespace === "sdp-demo"`
       - **labels** expression `name === "pingtest"`